What is the DIR®/Floortime® Model?

 - emotional and cognitive development – for example, helping children recognise other people’s feelings

-- communication – for example, helping children learn two-way communication.
+- communication – for example, helping children learn mutual communication.

-This intervention was developed in the 1980s in the United States by two researchers – Stanley Greenspan, MD, and Serena Wieder, PhD.
+DIR/Floortime was developed in the 1980s in the United States by researchers Stanley Greenspan MD and Serena Wieder PhD.

-DIR®/Floortime® is based on a developmental theory that says that all children need to reach certain milestones so they can keep developing emotionally and intellectually.
-It claims that autistic children and children with other disabilities have difficulty reaching these milestones.
+DIR/Floortime is based on a developmental theory that says that all children need to reach certain milestones so they can keep developing emotionally and intellectually.
+The idea is that autistic children and children with developmental disorders have difficulty reaching these milestones.
 Therefore, they need intense, individualised support.

 Assessment is used to understand the child’s development.

-Intervention starts after assessment.
-Three different types of home and school interactions are used during the intervention:
+The therapy starts after assessment.
+Three different types of home and school interactions are used during the therapy:

 - Problem-solving interactions – these aim to teach the child something new by setting up a challenge for the child to solve.